-Subsidiary capital is the taxpayer's total investment in shares of capital stock of its subsidiaries and the amount of indebtedness owed to the taxpayer by its subsidiaries (whether or not evidenced by written instruments) on which interest is not claimed and deducted by the subsidiary against any tax imposed by Article 9-A, 32 or 33, less liabilities directly or indirectly attributable to subsidiary capital.
+Subsidiary capital is the taxpaver's total investment in shares of capital stock of its subsidiaries, and the amount of indebtedness owed to the taxpayer by its subsidiaries (whether or not evidenced by written instruments) on which interest is not claimed and deducted by the subsidiary against any tax imposed by Article 9-A, 32 or 33, minus liabilities directly or indirectly attributable to subsidiary capital.

-When computing the amount of indebtedness owed to the taxpayer by its subsidiaries, each subsidiary should be considered separately.
-Loans and advances from the parent to the subsidiary may be offset by loans and advances from the same subsidiary to the parent, but may not be reduced to less than zero.
+When computing the amount of indebtedness owed to the taxpayer by its subsidiaries, consider each subsidiary separately.
+You may offset loans and advances from the parent to the subsidiary by loans and advances from the same subsidiary to the parent, but they may not be reduced to less than zero.
 Loans and advances from a subsidiary to the parent may not offset the parent's investment in the stock of the subsidiary or offset loans and advances from the parent to any other subsidiary.

 Subsidiary capital does not include accounts receivable acquired in the ordinary course of trade or business either for services rendered or for the sale of property primarily held for sales to customers.
-Each item of subsidiary capital must be reduced by any of the parent's liabilities that are directly or indirectly attributable to that item of subsidiary capital.
+You must reduce each item of subsidiary capital by any of the parent's liabilities that are directly or indirectly attributable to that item of subsidiary capital.